nimzi/agent-isolation/README.md

-# OpenAI in Docker
+# OpenAI and Cursor agent in Docker

-An AI-powered interactive shell assistant that runs commands inside a Docker container, powered by OpenAI's API.
+An AI-powered interactive shell assistant that runs commands inside a Docker container, powered by OpenAI's API and Cursor CLI.

 ## Features